 Taking Root’s Board of Directors is a dynamic group providing vision for the organization.
 Our 2013-2014 Board is composed of the following five members:

-Jean-Benoît Grégoire Rousseau is an Associate in the Montreal office of McKinsey & Company.
+Jean-Benoît Grégoire Rousseau is a Partner in the Montreal office of McKinsey & Company.
 Since joining the firm in 2010 he has worked with clients across a range of industries; his areas of expertise include operational excellence and lean manufacturing.
 Before consulting, Jean-Benoît held a post-doc position with the CIRANO Montreal and lectured at the HEC Montreal.
 Jean-Benoît holds an Economics PhD from the University of Michigan where he completed a thesis on the Economics of Happiness.
 Prior to that, he completed a Masters in Economics and a Bachelor in Psychology, both at the University of Montreal.

 Sabine Audette-Hall is an associate in the Business Law Group of McCarthy Tétrault’s Montreal office.
 Her practice is focused on banking and corporate finance.
 Before joining the Bar of Quebec, among other things, she served on the board of Sustainable Campus of the University of Sherbrooke and worked in the forest industry in western Canada.
 She is interested in business law and aims to contribute to the sustainable development of the business sector.